Temasys/GettingStarted/CPP/README.md

 ## Compatibilty

-As of today, Temasys only provides a build version for linux.\n Future builds for Mac and Windows are planned for the near future.
+Currently supported on Linux platform only, future releases for Mac and Windows are planned.

 ## Dependencies